RDMLASymposium/rdmlasymposium.github.io/cfp.md

 **Types of Proposals**
   - Discussion Panel – 45 minutes
     - Propose a moderated three-to-four-person panel that will engage in live conversation with each other and with Symposium attendees on a topic relating to the year’s theme.
 Proposals must include a moderator, proposed panelists, and three example questions that might be discussed.
-Both in-person and virtual panel proposals will be accepted.
-If opting to present virtually, please indicate how you will engage both in-person and virtual attendees.

   - Poster
-    - Propose a poster (either research or program-oriented) that will be presented both in-person and virtually.
-Poster presenters will have the opportunity to chat one-on-one with Symposium attendees during the lunch break, reception, and through the conference platform.
-Please indicate on your proposal whether the poster will be presented in person or online.
+    - Propose a poster (either research or program-oriented) that will be presented virtually.
+Poster presenters will have the opportunity to chat one-on-one with Symposium attendees during breaks through the conference platform.

 All submissions will be reviewed via a blind peer review.